firebase/genkit/docs/monitoring.md

 More details are outlined in the [Google Cloud plugin docs](./plugins/google-cloud.md).

 ## Logging
 Genkit provides a centralized logging system that can be configured using the logging module.
+Logs will be exported Google Cloud operations suite if telemetry export is enabled.

 ```ts
 import { logger } from 'genkit/logging';